-Going over the physical features first, this is not a direct comparison video to the QC25’s, but I gotta say, they Soundlink II looks and feel almost like them.
-The same quality are placed into the Soundlink 2’s with the foam band lined with alcantara, the top has leather though, and the arms extending down are reinforced with aluminum rails.
-In Bose’s fashion, it feels like subtle, simple and refined luxury.
+This is not a direct comparison video to the QC25’s, but I gotta say, they Soundlink II’s looks and feel almost like them.
+The same quality are placed into the Soundlink 2’s with the foam band lined with Alcantara, the top has leather though, and the arms extending down are reinforced with aluminum rails.
+In Bose’s fashion, it feels like subtle, simple, and refined luxury.
 But the quality is there too.
 Doing my stress test, nothing broke, no seams were exposed, everything really stayed together perfectly fine.
 You do hear a little play, but nothing of concern at all.
 Overall, very well put together.

 Moving down to the earcups, they do turn a full 90 degrees for stowing and pivot enough to fit most heads.
-They unfortunately don’t fold inward for easy stowing.
+They, unfortunately, don’t fold inward for easy stowing.
 For travelers, the supplied carry case footprint isn’t that large, but it’s something to take into consideration.
 A little bit over 50% of the case is covered in fabric with the rest, a soft leather.
-Inside, this is felt lines with a neoprene carrying pouch for your supplied cables.
-More on that a little bit later.
+Inside, this is felt lined with a neoprene carrying pouch for your supplied cables – more on that a little bit later.

 But heading back to the earcups, each side is labeled for easy channel identification.
 The earpads are just plush enough for long-term wearing, but I’ll discuss that in my comfort test shortly.
-As for connections, although this is a wireless pair of headphones,the left side offers not a 3.5, but a 2.5mm input and the cord provided is about 3 feet and 10 inches… just enough to keep your phone in your pocket.
-The cord and input does not have a locking mechanism, however, attempting to simulate a yank or pull on the cord, the wire stays in very very well.
-On the right side, volume up and down with pause and play in the center which are very easy to reach and identify physically, and the same center button can also be used to accept phone calls, which I’ll demonstrate real briefly here.
-Several last features are the on and off switch on the side that also provides voice prompts of which device you’re connected to and the percentage of battery remaining.
-And speaking of batteries, the Micro-USB port is located on the bottom and Bose does a phenomenal job with offering quick charging.
-15 minutes gives you 2hrs of use, while fully charging the headphones will take you 3hrs for 15hrs of playtime.
-Battery life is decent when I compared this to some of the competitors out there.
-Other headphones were around the 13 to 15hr battery life mark.
+As for connections, although this is a wireless pair of headphones, the left side offers not a 3.5, but a 2.5mm input and the cord provided is about 3 feet and 10 inches, just enough to keep your phone in your pocket.
+The cord and input do not have a locking mechanism, however, attempting to simulate a yank or pull on the cord, the wire stays in very very well.
+On the right side, volume up and down with pause and play in the center which is very easy to reach and identify physically, and the same center button can also be used to accept phone calls.

 But as for comfort, these are still the lightest pair of headphones I have ever tested.
-They weigh exactly the same as the QC25’s at 6.9ounces or 192grams.
-And because they’re so lightweight, the minimal cushions and design still works fine.
-Wearing these for 3hrs straight were no problems and I didn’t have issues with the headphones clamping too hard on the jaw line.
+They weigh exactly the same as the QC25’s at 6.9 ounces or 192 grams.
+And because they’re so lightweight, the minimal cushions and design still work fine.
+Wearing these for 3 hours straight was no problems and I didn’t have issues with the headphones clamping too hard on the jawline.
 Overall, very comfortable.
 As for sound leaking, there is a bit though at higher volumes.
 Not too bad but compared to other headphones I’ve tried, the Soundlink 2’s do leak slightly a bit more.

-But to the part you have been waiting for, the sound test.
 Overall, similar to the other Bose products, they’ve always provided clean, balanced audio.
-Right out the box, the Soundlink II provides a characteristic that lean towards mainstream users.
-Not Audiophiles.
+Right out the box, the Soundlink II provides a characteristic that leans towards mainstream users – not audiophiles.

 So I hope this review helped you in some way.
-Remember to Subscribe and add me on social media at JimsReviewRoom on either Facebook, Twitter, or Instagram.
-Again, I’m Jimmy with JimsReviewRoom, you guys take care, and I’ll see you on the next one.
-Bye.
+Remember to add me on social media on either Facebook, Twitter, or Instagram.
+Again, I’m Jimmy with Jim’s Review Room.
+You guys take care, and I’ll see you on the next one.